 }

-Listing 13-1: A function we’ll use to stand in for a hypothetical calculation that takes about two seconds to run
+Listing 13-1: A function to stand in for a hypothetical calculation that takes about two seconds to run

-Next, we have a main function that contains the parts of the workout app that are important for this example.
+Next, we have a main function that contains the parts of the workout app important for this example.
 This represents the code that the app would call when a user asks for a workout plan.
 Because the interaction with the app’s frontend isn’t relevant to the use of closures, we’re going to hardcode values representing inputs to our program and print the outputs.

-The inputs to the program are:
+The required inputs are:

-An intensity number from the user, specified when they request a workout, so they can indicate whether they’d like a low intensity workout or a high intensity workout
+An intensity number from the user, specified when they request a workout to indicate whether they’d like a low intensity workout or a high intensity workout

 A random number that will generate some variety in the workout plans

-The output the program prints will be the recommended workout plan.
+The output will be the recommended workout plan.

 Listing 13-2 shows the main function we’re going to use.
-We’ve hardcoded the variable simulated_user_specified_value to 10 and the variable simulated_random_number to 7 for simplicity’s sake; in an actual program we’d get the intensity number from the app frontend and we’d use the rand crate to generate a random number like we did in the Guessing Game example in Chapter 2.
-The main function calls a generate_workout function with the simulated input values:

 Filename: src/main.rs